Learn more about degree requirements including advising, registration, plan of study, culminating experience and graduation.

 Candidates must meet the Graduate School’s degree conferral requirements to be eligible to graduate:

-Further, the MS STL program requires that all students complete an exit interview with the institute director prior to graduation.
-Students should email the graduate coordinator to assist with setting up this exit interview in the final semester of the program.
+Further, the MS STL program requires that all students complete an exit survey with the program coordinator prior to graduation.
+Students should email the graduate coordinator to assist with setting up this exit survey in the final semester of the program.

 Kaylee Waldby